hydra/componentmanager/README.md

 ## Workflow

 The workflow is currently:

-1) export your past purchases (orders) from supported suppliers (e.g. LCSC) into supported input formats (e.g. CSV)
+1) Export your past purchases (orders) from supported suppliers (e.g. LCSC) into supported input formats (e.g. CSV)

-2) create a `.json` client credentials file to allow the tool to access google sheets
+2) Create a `.json` client credentials file to allow the tool to access google sheets

 Get credentials from the Google API Console, steps:
 * Click 'APIs and Services'